 Article VII, Sec.
 1 of the Alaska State Constitution states that the Legislature shall establish and maintain a system of public schools open to all school age children.
 Public education is fundamental to democracy and economic advancement of the state.
 As such, it is the largest entitlement program.
-AASB calls upon the Governor and the Alaska Legislature to make equitable and adequate education of our youth a top funding priority.
-Amended 03, 05
+AASB calls upon the Governor and the Alaska Legislature to make sustainable, adequate and_equitable funding a top priority for the exemplary education of our youth.
+Amended 03, 05, 06